 We use administrative income tax data coupled with survey responses from roughly five thousand households living near the federal poverty line (FPL) to estimate the effect of health insurance coverage on rent and mortgage delinquency.
 Our identification strategy centers on states that did not expand Medicaid as part of the Affordable Care Act (ACA).
 We employ a fuzzy regression discontinuity (RD) design, exploiting the income eligibility threshold to receive Marketplace subsidies (100% FPL) as a source of exogenous variation in insurance coverage.
 Marketplace subsidies result in an 11 percentage point increase in coverage among intent-to-treat households.
-Households with subsidized coverage are 41 percentage points less likely to be delinquent on home payments as compared to similar uninsured households.
-Consistent with health insurance protecting household liquidity against health shocks, medical spending is a smaller share of liquid assets for insured households that experience a health shock.
-Calculations based on these findings suggest that a substantial portion of the cost of the subsidy program is potentially offset by the societal savings associated with fewer evictions/foreclosures among recipients of subsidized insurance.
+Households with subsidized coverage are 41 percentage points less likely to be delinquent relative to uninsured households.
+Eligibility for subsidies is associated with a 25 percent decline in the delinquency rate and reduced exposure to out-of-pocket medical expenditure risk.
+Subsidy program costs are partially offset by social welfare benefits accruing from fewer evictions/foreclosures.

 Keywords: Regression discontinuity, Affordable Care Act, Obamacare, exchanges, bankruptcy, LMI households, Medicaid, coverage gap